cvlab-stonybrook/local_learning_wsi/README.md

 ## Acknowledgments
 Part of our code was borrowed from [InfoPro-Pytorch](https://github.com/blackfeather-wang/InfoPro-Pytorch).
 Thanks for their outstanding paper.
 Our framework used [Pytorch Lightning](https://github.com/Lightning-AI/lightning).
-Thanks for this simple and efficient framework which faciliated our developments.
+Thanks for this simple and efficient framework which facilitates our developments.

 ## Citation
 If you use the code or results in your research, please use the following BibTeX entry.